Belgian Air Force: World War I

-By the time of Belgium's entry into the First World War on 4 August 1914, the military aviation branch, now called the Aviation Militaire Belge (Belgische militaire luchtvaart), consisted of four squadrons, each consisting of four 80-horsepower Farman aircraft, although Escadrilles III and IV were still forming.
+By the time of Belgium's entry into the First World War on 4 August 1914, the military aviation branch, now called the Aviation Militaire Belge (Belgische militaire luchtvaart, AMB), consisted of four squadrons, each consisting of four 80-horsepower Farman aircraft, although Escadrilles III and IV were still forming.
 A truck was assigned to each squadron, along with a fifth truck serving as a mobile workshop.
 Each squadron had a commander, five pilots, and six observers, with all officers seconded from parent units.
 As a result, most of the new aviators were from the Engineers and Artillery components of the Belgian armed forces.
 As the war began, a fifth squadron was created, staffed with civilian pilots called to the colors and equipped with Bleriots.

 Sous Lieutenant Henri Crombez flew one of the first war patrols, in a Deperdussin racer on 4 August 1914 above Liège.
 Adjutant Behaeghe was the first to engage an enemy, a few days later.
 On 26 September, the Belgian air crew of Sous Lieutenant de Petrowski and Sergeant Benselin mortally wounded a German pilot with a rifle bullet and forced his Taube to land at Berchem-Sainte-Agathe; if they had submitted a claim for this victory, its approval would have marked history's first air-to-air combat victory.

-On 3 January 1915, two machine guns supplied by British were fitted to two Belgian aircraft, making a dual effort against the foe possible; these were Belgium's first dedicated fighter planes.
+On 3 January 1915, two machine guns supplied by British were fitted to two Belgian aircraft, making a dual effort against the foe possible; these were Belgium's first dedicated fighter aircraft.
 In February, thirteen of the Belgian airmen flew 28 offensive patrols; their first dogfight was fought on the 26th, with ten Albatroses against three Belgian Farmans.
 On 26 March, Sous Lieutenant Boschmans sent a German two-seater into a steep dive when he seemed to hit the pilot; the German was not seen to either crash or land.
 This was the Belgian aviators' first victory claim.

 In April, Lieutenant Fernand Jacquet mounted a machine gun on his pusher aircraft and sought out the enemy.
 On the 17th, he and his observer (Lieutenant Henri Vindevoghel) scored Belgium's first confirmed aerial victory, sending an Albatros reconnaissance aircraft down in flames over Roeselare.
 Apparently at about the same time, Adjutant José Orta and Sous Lieutenant Louis de Burlet were the first to attack an enemy observation balloon when they dropped three small bombs on a gasbag over Houthulst, however they either did not hit, or failed to explode.